babelfish-for-postgresql/babelfish_project_website/_usage/limitations-of-babelfish.md

 hatch should be set to `ignored` or `strict`.

 If an escape hatch set to `ignored`, Babelfish will suppress the error that the corresponding syntax would otherwise cause.
-Include the `server` keyword to apply the changes to the current session as well as on the cluster level.
+By default, the change applies to the current session only.
+Include the `server` keyword to apply the changes on the cluster level as well.

 The following escape hatches exist: